marcelo-earth/flashdance/README.md

 - At 2K+ tokens, SDPA saves both time and memory significantly
 - The backward pass speedup is often bigger than the forward pass
 - On CUDA, Flash Attention kernel kicks in automatically through SDPA
+- float16 and bfloat16 give extra speedup with minimal precision loss

 ## Setup